amymichellejohnson/hair_salon/README.md

 Hair Salon
 ------------
 Hair Salon allows the user to enter Stylists and their corresponding clients.
-One may view (list) all clients for each Stylist.
+One may view (list) all clients for each Stylist, update the stylist's name, or delete the stylist and her/his clients from the database.

 REQUIREMENTS
 ------------